Orienting Words

 I’m hardly cured, I can’t join your party.

-The appeal to the strict meaning is opposed to the raising of the thresholds produced by almost and hardly.
+The appeal to the strict meaning can be opposed to the thresholds raised by almost and hardly.

 2.4 Little / A Little